 A signed receipt and a copy of the passport of each instructor under contract.

+In accordance with Procedure 7, both the National Hydrographer and the applicant agree that in case the applicant is not able to attend the CB activity the expenses incurred by the IHO will be reimbursed.

+At the closure of the fiscal year (31 December) of the respective CBWP the activities not executed will be automatically cancelled.
+CB Coordinators willing to execute the activity after that date need to get previous approval from the CBSC.

-The above report (and copy of attachments) must be sent to the IHB in digital format to mfa@iho.int (copy to adcc@iho.int) and also by post with the original receipts and invoices.
+The above report (and copy of attachments) must be sent to the IHB in digital format to mfa@iho.int (copy to cba@iho.int and adcc@iho.int) and also by post with the original receipts and invoices.

 Four templates are available for the finance management of a CB funded project: